AI CRO

 Is Microsoft Clarity really free, or is there a paid tier?

 Genuinely free.
 Microsoft monetises Clarity by feeding aggregated, anonymised behavioural data into Bing's ranking signals, they want the data more than they want subscription revenue.
 No paid tier exists in 2026.
+It's the single highest-leverage free install in the CRO stack and we deploy it on every client engagement before we deploy anything paid.

 Can heatmap tools replace A/B testing?